Self-evaluation can be a tricky approach for performance reviews -- who isn't biased towards themselves?

 There can sometimes be a fine line between being an innovator and being a rogue employee – especially if you are lower down on the company ladder – but the best workers are able to get very close to this line without stepping over.
 There is a benefit to protocol, no question, but most managers will appreciate it if you are able to innovate within the confines of company policy.
 It’s not so much about thinking outside the box as finding a new path from Point A to Point B within the box, if you will.

 Approaching your self-evaluation “starter questions” through each of these lenses – and any others that you may find relevant – is a great way to add depth and nuance to the review process.
 If you want to be even more ambitious, make an effort to answer the above questions in the context of your personal career map, not just in the context of your current job.

 Depending on where you are in your career – and where you’d ideally like to be at this juncture – a certain shortcoming will appear varyingly concerning.
 Similarly, the same strength can be either a big deal or simply a given, depending upon where you sit along your career path.
-Self-evaluations – and performance reviews in general – are a perfect way to give serious thought to where you are professionally, where you’d like to go over the next year, five years, and decade, and how you are going to go about getting there.
+Self-evaluations – and performance reviews in general – are a perfect way to give serious thought to where you are professional, where you’d like to go over the next year, five years, and decade, and how you are going to go about getting there.